Energy companies and the smart grid

 The cost of implementing the smart grid

 The capital cost of installing and improving the current grid to smart grid capacity has been rumoured to be at least £12 billion.
 This money has to come from somewhere and in order to maintain already struggling customer relations, utility companies may have to fund it without charging the consumers.
-While not all £12b will be from utility companies, they are still expected to be paying a large proportion.
+While not all £12billion will come from utility companies, they are still expected to be paying a large proportion.
 However there is scope for them to make this money back through the increased efficiency of the grid.